cellist/dev/cmake-tut/hello-world-example/README.md

 I am assessing the use of cmake for C++ projects at the moment.
-This is my first try at level one, so to say (having just one source file).
+This is my first try at level one, so to say (having just two files).

 To build this under Linux you can do: